ClinVar Miner

 Molecular Genetics Laboratory, Centre for Cardiovascular Surgery and Transplantation RCV000238136 SCV000540852 likely pathogenic Hypercholesterolemia, familial, 1 2016-11-05 criteria provided, single submitter clinical testing

-Invitae RCV000810496 SCV000950699 uncertain significance Familial hypercholesterolemia 2021-08-27 criteria provided, single submitter clinical testing This sequence change replaces glycine with serine at codon 675 of the LDLR protein (p.Gly675Ser).
-The glycine residue is highly conserved and there is a small physicochemical difference between glycine and serine.
-This variant is present in population databases (rs770744861, ExAC 0.002%).
+Labcorp Genetics (formerly Invitae), Labcorp RCV000810496 SCV000950699 likely pathogenic Familial hypercholesterolemia 2024-10-24 criteria provided, single submitter clinical testing This sequence change replaces glycine, which is neutral and non-polar, with serine, which is neutral and polar, at codon 675 of the LDLR protein (p.Gly675Ser).
+This variant is present in population databases (rs770744861, gnomAD 0.0009%).
 This missense change has been observed in individuals with familial hypercholesterolemia (PMID: 11754108, 22698793, 27824480).
 This variant is also known as p.Gly654Ser.
 ClinVar contains an entry for this variant (Variation ID: 252173).
-Algorithms developed to predict the effect of missense changes on protein structure and function (SIFT, PolyPhen-2, Align-GVGD) all suggest that this variant is likely to be disruptive.
-In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
-Therefore, it has been classified as a Variant of Uncertain Significance.
+Invitae Evidence Modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) indicates that this missense variant is expected to disrupt LDLR protein function with a positive predictive value of 95%.
+In summary, the currently available evidence indicates that the variant is pathogenic, but additional data are needed to prove that conclusively.
+Therefore, this variant has been classified as Likely Pathogenic.

 Color Diagnostics, LLC DBA Color Health RCV000810496 SCV001360361 uncertain significance Familial hypercholesterolemia 2023-01-31 criteria provided, single submitter clinical testing This missense variant (also known as p.Gly654Ser in the mature protein) replaces glycine with serine at codon 675 of the LDLR protein.
 Computational prediction suggests that this variant may have deleterious impact on protein structure and function (internally defined REVEL score threshold >= 0.7, PMID: 27666373).
 To our knowledge, functional studies have not been reported for this variant.
 This variant has been reported in individuals affected with familial hypercholesterolemia (PMID: 11754108, 21310417, 22698793, 27824480).
 This variant has been identified in 1/249908 chromosomes in the general population by the Genome Aggregation Database (gnomAD).
 The available evidence is insufficient to determine the role of this variant in disease conclusively.
 Therefore, this variant is classified as a Variant of Uncertain Significance.